Is Your Investment Adviser Working in Your Best Interests?

 Blurring the Line

-With these dually-registered advisers, it can be tough to know exactly what fees clients are paying and what services the professionals are providing to their clients.
-Since investment advisers generally charge advisory fees and brokers generally earn commissions, dually-registered professionals may use a “fee-based” model that allows them to potentially charge an advisory fee as well as earn commissions for trades in client portfolios.
+With these dually registered advisers, it can be tough to know exactly what fees clients pay and what services the professionals provide to their clients.
+Since investment advisers generally charge advisory fees and brokers generally earn commissions, dually registered professionals may use a “fee-based” model that allows them to potentially charge an advisory fee as well as earn commissions for trades in client portfolios.
 Fees are just another reason it is important to understand the difference between the adviser title and other titles such as financial advisors, investment advisors, financial planners and wealth managers.
-Knowing a financial professional’s fee structure can help you understand their firm structure and how they make money on client portfolios.
+Knowing a financial professional’s fee structure can help you understand their firm’s structure and how they make money on client portfolios.